 Hernandez even wrote the New England Patriots a letter asking them to take a chance on the troubled tight end telling them to "trust him" when it came to his alleged illegal substance abuse of his past.

-stated to a select group of Boston reporters that if the charges against Aaron Hernandez were true, then he felt that the Patriots organization was “duped” by former
+This past week, Robert Kraft stated to a select group of Boston reporters that if the charges against Aaron Hernandez were true, then he felt that the Patriots organization was "duped" by former Florida Gator.

 Mr. Kraft, felt duped by Hernandez?
 This does not make a lot of sense seeing that he knew what kind of character that the team was investing in when he was awarded with an extension worth over $40 million dollars.
 It seems that was done, knowing this individual wasn't as clean-cut as one would have hoped.